sevidmusic/Rig/README.md

 It is best to use the version of
 `rig`
-that is packaged with the version of `roady` being used.
+that was installed with the version of `roady` being used.

 For niche use cases that require
 `rig`
-be installed on independently, one of the following installation methods may be used:
+be installed independently one of the following installation methods may be used:

 Via `composer`: